Penrith, New South Wales

-Penrith is a suburb in New South Wales, Australia, located in Greater Western Sydney, 55 kilometres (31 mi) west of the Sydney central business district on the banks of the Nepean River, on the outskirts of the Cumberland Plain.
+Penrith is a city in New South Wales, Australia, located in Greater Western Sydney, 55 kilometres (31 mi) west of the Sydney central business district on the banks of the Nepean River, on the outskirts of the Cumberland Plain.
 Its elevation is 32 metres (105 ft).

 Penrith is the administrative centre of the local government area of the City of Penrith.

 The Geographical Names Board of New South Wales acknowledges Penrith as one of only four cities within the Greater Sydney metropolitan area.

 History

 Indigenous settlement

 Prior to the arrival of the Europeans, the Penrith area was home to the Mulgoa tribe of the Darug people.
 They lived in makeshift huts called gunyahs, hunted native animals such as kangaroos, fished in the Nepean River, and gathered local fruits and vegetables such as yams.
 They lived under an elaborate system of law which had its origins in the Dreamtime.
 Most of the Mulgoa were killed by smallpox or galgala shortly after the arrival of the First Fleet in 1788.
 Early British explorers such as Watkin Tench described them as friendly, saying, "they bade us adieu, in unabated friendship and good humour".